 Expressive shapes of flowers and exotic trees, humans with outstretched arms or enveloped in draperies, foxes, stags, and fish, are all absorbed in melancholy and express an urgent need for intimacy and love, which as Kokoschka admitted, was a record of his own state of mind:

-I was in love with the heroine, the girl Li ‘from the lost bird-forests of the North’, in real life a young Swedish girl called Lilith who attended the Kunstgewerbeschule [Applied Arts School], and wore a red peasant-weave skirt such as people were not used to seeing in Vienna.
-Red is my favourite colour, and the book was my first love letter.
+I was in love with the heroine, the girl Li ‘from the lost bird-forests of the North’, in real life a young Swedish girl called Lilith who attended the Kunstgewerbeschule [Applied Arts School] and wore a red peasant-weave skirt such as people were not used to seeing in Vienna.
+Red is my favorite color, and the book was my first love letter.
 But she had already gone out of my life by the time it appeared.

 Oskar Kokoschka quoted in Paolo Boggio, The Stained Glass Islands, Analytical Commentary, 2011, Birmingham City University, UK, 12.